MOSCOW BLOG: The freedom of the press is under attack in both the east and the west

 Central Europe

 Hungary and Poland have seen similar stories.
-In Hungary the increasingly authoritarian Hungarian Prime Minister Viktor Orban controls a swath of media that have been buying up media outlets or making life hard for privately owned outlets.
+In Hungary the increasingly authoritarian Hungarian Prime Minister Viktor Orban controls a swathe of media that have been buying up other media outlets or making life hard for privately owned outlets.

 EU Commission Vice-President Vera Jourova lamented the plight of Hungary’s media on World Press Freedom Day on May 3, saying there wasn't much in Hungary and that better EU tools are needed to protect media freedom as a "pillar of democracy" rather than just a player in the national economy.

-As bne IntelliNews has reported, Hungary's media landscape has changed dramatically since 2010, when the ruling radical rightwing government took power.
-Orban began to build up a media conglomerate systemically, which came to fruition in 2018.
+As bne IntelliNews has reported, Hungary's media landscape has changed dramatically since 2010, when the ruling radical right-wing government took power.
+Orban began to build up a media conglomerate systematically, which came to fruition in 2018.

 A handful of media owners affiliated or sympathetic to Fidesz transferred the ownership rights of their media holdings to the Central European Press and Media Foundation (KESMA) in November 2018.
 More than a dozen media companies joined the foundation, without any form of compensation for the owners.
 An antitrust investigation was blocked by the government.

 KESMA outlets operate with vast financial resources from state ads, while independent media is struggling to live off the market.
-The conglomerate also coordinates the message of its publications to benefit the government.
+The conglomerate also co-ordinates the message of its publications to benefit the government.

 Jourova complained that existing EU rules were useless to prevent the attack on Hungarian media.
-The rules were built to deal with antitrust problems and “Hungary is just too small” for the rules to be applicable.
+The rules were designed to deal with antitrust problems and “Hungary is just too small” for the rules to be applicable.
 She is now in consultations to come up with a new Media Freedoms bill next year to address the issue.

 Double standards

 The reaction to all these stories has been very different.
-The US White House has not condemned the Israeli air strike on the AP offices but said in a statement on the day that it was “concerned” – not even “gravely concerned” which was the standard response to Viktor Yanukovych’s escalations of violence during the EuroMaidan demonstrations in Kyiv in 2014 – and was “seeking more information” from the Israeli authorities, while AP journalists were live streaming the missiles smashing into their building from an adjacent rooftop.
+The US White House has not condemned the Israeli air strike on the AP offices but said in a statement on the day that it was “concerned” – not even “gravely concerned”, which was the standard response to Viktor Yanukovych’s escalations of violence during the EuroMaidan demonstrations in Kyiv in 2014 – and was “seeking more information” from the Israeli authorities, while AP journalists were live-streaming the missiles smashing into their building from an adjacent rooftop.

-It is widely expected that no action will be taken against the Israeli government at all for its blatant policy of trying to shut reporting by Arab reporters on the tragic human cost of the Israeli retaliations to the Hamas rocket attacks (which are odious) on Tel Aviv and its environs.
+It is widely expected that no action will be taken against the Israeli government at all for its blatant policy of trying to shut down reporting by Arab reporters on the tragic human cost of the Israeli retaliations to the Hamas rocket attacks (which are odious) on Tel Aviv and its environs.

 The EU is grappling with Hungary and Poland in its own distinct way – by making more rules – but is largely powerless to act, or at least it will take a year to prepare the new rules that Orban has shown he will happily ignore.

-But the crackdown on the press in Belarus is pretty much black and white and will be roundly condemned by all western governments – and rightly so as it is flat out repression.
+But the crackdown on the press in Belarus is pretty much black and white and will be roundly condemned by all Western governments – and rightly so, as it is flagrant repression.

 “This morning in Belarus has started with massive repressions against independent media.
 Siloviki are in the office of @tutby, the State Control Committee of Belarus has opened a criminal case against the website.
 The regime tries to ban the truth about its crimes.”